gerlichlab/looptrace/docs/development.md

 This project mixes a few languages, and there are tests exist in Python and in Scala.

 ### _Scala tests_
 Scala tests are written primarily with a mix of `ScalaTest` for execution and `ScalaCheck` for random test case generation towards an approximation of universal or qualified quantification of properties to which various components of the code should adhere.
-These can be run through, e.g. `sbt test` when in the project's development Nix shell.
+These can be run through, e.g., `sbt test` when in the project's development Nix shell.

 ### _Python_ tests
 Python tests are written with [pytest](https://docs.pytest.org/en/7.4.x/contents.html).